 Birding

-Head out into the forests to spot some of the island’s colorful birdlife.
+Head out into the forests to spot some of the island’s colorful bird life.
 Or simply enjoy what feathered friend comes to visit while sipping your morning coffee.
-Likoma is home to over 100 different birds species.
-Including huge colonies of white-breasted cormorants, black-shouldered and yellow-billed kites.
-And four types of kingfisher.
+Likoma is home to over 100 different bird species.
+Including huge colonies of white-breasted cormorants, and black-shouldered and yellow-billed kites.
+And four types of kingfishers.
 And the cry of an African fish eagle is a sound you can never grow tired of.

 Activities at an additional cost